 Research from around the country has demonstrated that when people experience eviction particularly when they have to navigate the eviction process unassisted, they often subsequently experience homelessness.
 Entering emergency shelter or living unsheltered is generally not immediate, however.
-People are more likely to stay with family and friends while
+People are more likely to stay with family and friends while seeking alternative housing, but if alternative housing is unavailable, people experiencing eviction may need to access the shelter system.
+An estimated 15% to 25% of people who experience eviction will also experience homelessness/enter the emergency shelter system.

 &lt;sup>42 Montague, Deidre.
 "Hartford launches \$1.95M effort to help tenants in the city.
 Repair money 'will be for the worst situations."
 Hartford Courant.
 December 2022.
-Ibid.

 &lt;sup>44 See: "Capacity and Gaps in the Homeless Residential and Service System, Harris and Fort Bend Counties."
-Coalition for the Homeless Houston/Harris County, 2011.
+Coalition for the Homeless Houston/Harris County.
+2011.
 "Regional Networks to End Homelessness Pilot Final Evaluation Report."
-Massachusetts Interagency Council on Housing and Homelessness.
-February 15, 2011.
+Massachusetts Interagency Council on Housing and Homelessness, February 15, 2011.
 "Homeless Service Utilization Report."
 Center on Family at the University of Hawaii and the Homeless Programs Office of the Hawaii State Department of Human Services.
 2010.
 "Losing Home: The Human Cost of Eviction in Seattle."
 The Seattle Women's Commission and the Housing Justice Project of the King County Bar Association.
 September 2018.
 Metraux, Stephen PhD et al. "Prior Evictions Among People Experiencing Homelessness in Delaware."
 Delaware Academy of Medicine/Delaware Public Health Association.
 August 2022.
 Flaming, Daniel et al. "Escape Routes: Meta-Analysis of Homelessness in L.A."
 Economic Roundtable.
 April 2018.
 San Francisco Right to Civil Counsel Pilot Program Documentation Report.
 John and Terry Levin Center for Public Service and Public Interest, Stanford Law School.
 May 2014.
 Collinson, Robert and Reed, Davin.
 "The Effects of Evictions on Low-Income Households."
 New York University Law.
 December 2018.
 "The Rising Number of Homeless Families in NYC, 2002-2012: A Look at Why Families Were Granted Shelter, the Housing They Had Lived in and Where They Came From."
 New York City Independent Budget Office.
 2014.
 Rolston, Howard et al. "Evaluation of the Homebase Community Prevention Program."
 Abt Associates.
 June 2013.
 Culhane, Dennis et al. "Testing a Typology of Family Homelessness Based on Patterns of Public Shelter Utilization in Four U.S. Jurisdictions: Implications for Policy and Program Planning."
 Housing Policy Debate.
 May 2007.
+Ibid.